wolflu05/inventree-report-lsp-plugin/README.md

 1. Install the `inventree-report-lsp-plugin` from the Admin Center > Plugins > Install plugin.
 2. Now the LSP server needs to be started separately via the `inventree-report-lsp` cmd and the requests to `/plugins/report-lsp/ws` need to be proxied to it.
 If you're using the official docker stack, follow the guide below:

+> [!IMPORTANT]
+> At least InvenTree v0.18.0 is required to use this plugin.

 ### 🐳 Docker

 Add this extra container to the `docker-compose.yml` file: